 Have you noticed the rapid growth of the coworking spaces in the last 10 years (now more than 90 in London alone)?
 It really shows how the economy is changing to reflect the working patterns of creative and ambitious entrepreneurs.
 If the Island wants explosive e-business growth, it needs hot tech hubs and spaces to support the ecosystem.
 Why not team up with Google Campus, Tech Hub, or Innovation Warehouse?

 Encourage the super-rich to engage with the entrepreneurs

 As a place with favourable tax incentives, the Island attracts and retains High Net Worth Individuals (HNWIs), especially into retirement.
 These HNWIs are often extremely talented, with a wealth of expertise and experiences.
 Encourage them to mix with new entrepreneurs and share their wisdom.
 Work with them to create investment readiness programmes and pitching competitions.
 Offer investment tax incentives.
 When the time is right, they’ll play their part in the growth and invest their capital too.
-Support groups like the Isle of Man Angel Network, and connect with other UK and offshore groups.
+Support groups like the Isle of Man Angel Network, and connect with the other UK and offshore groups.

 Support social innovation programmes

 Don’t forget about social enterprise!
-As the government looks to high growth areas of the economy, like e-business, it must still support programmes that have implicit social benefit.
+As the government looks too high growth areas of the economy, like e-business, it must still support programmes that have an implicit social benefit.
 These programmes, and the innovative solutions that come out of them, save the Government money, provide meaningful work opportunities, and increase Island well-being all at the same time.
 It’s a triple bottom line win all round.
 Work with Impact Hub, and learn from them to create new local programmes.